hrvach/Fasthumb/README.md

    profiling and re-write could possibly improve performance even more.
 To be determined.

- - This software is ~250 single lines of code, please keep that if you think of a feature it cannot do.
+ - This software is ~250 single lines of code, please keep that in mind if you think of a feature it cannot do.
 It was written over a weekend of coding and I decided to share and (possibly) help somebody out.

    If you got this far, thanks for reading and good luck.
 Drop me a line if you find it useful!